Missing-Salmon-Alliance/lsf-web-application/README.md

 - None

 ### Deleted Branches
-- server-redesign - Moved the data load routine behind the user login routine and include some waiter displays for more positive UX.
+- server-redesign - Merged with Development.
+Moved the data load routine behind the user login routine and include some waiter displays for more positive UX.